 Installing the RV CO alarm

 You can mount your alarm with a circular mounting plate.
 Two screws are supplied along with directions for mounting.
-You can also check here and see how to install the mounting plate.
-(CLICK to photos or video) If you have a battery powered unit such as the Quantum Guardian® Model QG100 or COSTAR® 9RV then you only need to activate the battery and press the test button and hold for about 10 to 20 seconds and you will hear 2 cycles of alarm.
+If you have a battery powered unit such as the Quantum Guardian® Model QG100 or COSTAR® 9RV then you only need to activate the battery and press the test button and hold for about 10 to 20 seconds and you will hear 2 cycles of alarm.
 That means all is well and you are ready to take the final step, which is to insert the alarm into the mounting plate and twist.
 It takes only about 5 minutes to install a battery powered RV CO alarm.

 The dual source 12 volt CO alarm such as COSTAR® Model 12RV-DB you will need to mount the mounting plate first.
 Then connect the wires from each battery to the alarm.
 This can be done with solder and heat-shrink tubing or wire nuts.
 Then you can mount the alarm onto the mounting plate, It can take 10 to 20 minutes to install the 12RV-DB, however, if you are replacing the unit the wires that are already there and the plate is already mounted, you need only disconnect the old and connect the new RV CO alarm.
 At last you and your loved ones are protected with the best alarm in the world based on LBNL Report # 40556.